Thank you to the College of Registered Nurses of British Columbia for permission to adapt their case study.

 Since every situation in our personal lives is unique, there’s no simple rule of thumb to follow.
 Instead, you’re encouraged to use your best judgment and carefully consider any behaviour that may impact your personal and professional image.

 It’s not uncommon for people in our networks to know what we do for a living.
-While you may feel that what occurs outside of work is your personal business, you must be aware of your behavior and how it can affect the way in which you’re
+While you may feel that what occurs outside of work is your personal business, you must be aware of your behavior, how it can affect the way in which you’re

-seen as a professional.
+seen as a professional, and how it may impact the public's perception of registered nurses and the nursing profession.
 That said, unprofessional conduct is something that you need to be aware of – but generally not worried about – as long as you behave ethically and within the law.

 What is CARNA's role?